link89/oh-my-batch/README.md

 ### Use `omb combo` to generate files with different combinations of parameters

 It's a very common task to generate files with different combinations of parameters.
-For example, you may have serveral LAMMPS data files in `tmp` directory (e.g., `tmp/1.data`, `tmp/2.data`, `tmp/3.data`), You want to generate a series of input files with different parameters, for example, different temperature (e.g. 300K, 400K, 500K).
+For example, you have 3 LAMMPS data files in `tmp` directory: `tmp/1.data`, `tmp/2.data`, `tmp/3.data`.

+Now you want to generate a series of input files with different parameters, for example, different temperatures 300K, 400K, 500K, against each data file.

 In this case, you can use `combo` command to generate a series of input files for you.